kmalakoff/testmatrix-compat/README.md

 }
 ```

-Or consider the same example using a more succinct syntax based entirely on arrays.
+Alternatively, consider the same example using a more succinct syntax based entirely on arrays.

 ```js
 const { equal } = require("testmatrix")